port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/api/ci-cd/jenkins-deployment/examples.md

 ## Basic get example

-The following example gets the `new-cijob-run` entity from the previous example, this can be useful if your CI process creates a build artifact and then references some of it's data (for example, the run link of the latest `ciJob`).
+The following example gets the `new-cijob-run` entity from the previous example, this can be useful if your CI process creates a build artifact and then references some of its data (for example, the run link of the latest `ciJob`).

 Add the following code to your Jenkins build: